 - You may not be able to delete your resume from their database once you land a job, making you forever appear as an active job-hunter and jeopardizing future jobs.

 And then, there’s the nearly inevitable black hole waiting to consume your resume.
-When you send your resume in response to job listings, or to human resources at a particular company, it lands in a database with an Applicant Tracking System (ATS) that matches jobs to candidates based on specific keywords they search your resume for.
+When you send your resume in response to job listings, or to human resources at a particular company, here’s what happens.
+It lands in a database with an Applicant Tracking System (ATS) that matches jobs to candidates based on specific keywords they search your resume for.

 Human eyes won’t review it, unless and until it manages to get called up in response to a specific job opening.
 Then, your resume must contain enough of the keywords they’ve deemed important.

-But the main reason job boards don’t work well is that, by far, most jobs – especially c-suite and very senior-level jobs – come through proactive networking into the goldmine of “hidden” jobs.
+But the main reason job boards don’t work well is that most jobs – especially top-level executive jobs – come through proactive networking into the goldmine of “hidden” jobs.

 So you can see, it’s best to avoid spending hours responding to job postings on the various job boards.